remix-run/remix/decisions/0005-remixing-react-router.md

 </form>
 ```

 But, in Remix we were considering the latter a "submission" such that `useTransition().state === "submitting"`.
-In order to ensure our "navigations" reflect the browser behavior we have changed this in the router such that GET Form submissions result in `useNavigation().state === "loading"`.
+In order to ensure our "navigations" reflect the browser behavior, we have changed this in the router such that GET Form submissions result in `useNavigation().state === "loading"`.

 **Backwards Compatibility**